scalar-labs/scalar-kubernetes/docs/ScalarDLSupportedDatabase.md

 # Set up a Scalar DL supported database

-In this section, you will set up a database for Scalar DL.
+This guide generally explains how to set up a database for Scalar DL.

 ## DynamoDB